CamTHz/CamTHz.GitHub.io/catsper_tutorial.md

 {% include breadcrumbs.html %}

 # CaTSper Step-by-step Tutorial
-This tutorial introduces the CaTSper tool and how to use it to calculate the frequency dependent absorption cofficient and refractive index spectra from a set of sample and reference time-domain waveforms, that were previously converted into the .thz file format using the CambridgeTHzConverter tool (https://github.com/CamTHz/CambridgeTHzConverter).
+This tutorial introduces the <b>CaTSper</b> tool and how to use it to calculate the frequency dependent absorption cofficient and refractive index spectra from a set of sample and reference time-domain waveforms, that were previously converted into the .thz file format using the [CambridgeTHzConverter tool](https://github.com/CamTHz/CambridgeTHzConverter).
+Please also refer to the [CaTSper Processing Steps](https://camthz.github.io/catsper_function_ref.html) documentation where the mathematical steps Catsper uses are outlined.

 * TOC
 {:toc}

 ## To Convert the Project Data
-Please follow the instructions in the CambridgeThzConverter tutorial documentation to generate a .thz file before using Catsper.
+Please follow the instructions in the [CambridgeThzConverter tutorial](https://camthz.github.io/CatsperConverter.html) documentation to generate a .thz file before using Catsper.

 ## To Load/Remove a Project into Catsper